borntofrappe/game-development/02 Breakout/Breakout 8/README.md

 This is a minor detail, but in terms of audio:

-- there are three sound bites describing a collision between the ball and a brick, `brick_hit_1`, `brick_hit_2` and `brick_hit_3`.
-The first one seems most appropriate to describe when the brick is destroyed, while the second variety works for a more general collision
+- there are multiple sound bites describing a collision between the ball and a brick, `brick-hit-1` and `brick-hit-2`.
+The first one seems most appropriate to describe when the brick is destroyed, while the second variety works for a more general collision.

 - love2d waits for the sound bite to be over before playing a new one.
-This means two collisions occurring one after the other result in a single sound.
+This means two collisions occurring in rapid succession result in a single sound.
 To fix this, use the `:stop()` function to remove the previous audio and play only the new one

 ## Points

-When a ball collides with a brick, use the tier and color to provide a more complex scoring system.
+When a ball collides with a brick, use the tier and color for a more complex scoring system.

 ```lua
 self.score = self.score + 200 * (brick.tier - 1) + 50 * brick.color